Halverson-lab/Amplicon_Consensus_Taxonomy/README.md

 ## Taxonomic assignments

 The taxonomic assignments are done with `sintax` and `EMU`.
 This step can be started while `LACA` is still running, using the flags to submit only the selected scripts.
 The databases for 16S genes is provided, but there is a guide on how to regenerate them included.
 If working with known organisms, such as inoculating with a lab strain, then I recommend manually adding the corresponding sequences to the files.
 You can also provide custom databases, following the guidelines for creating an [EMU](https://github.com/treangenlab/emu) and [sintax](https://www.drive5.com/usearch/manual/cmd_sintax.html) database.
+The taxonomy databases folder also contains a taxonomy file formatted for [microeco](https://chiliubio.github.io/microeco_tutorial/), to make it easier to analyze data later.

 If using the included database, you need to unzip the database files because the raw fasta was too large to add to github.
 Once unzipped they are ready to edit and use.